CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

     ![Overview is highlighted on the left-hand menu for App Service](media/1.52.png "Overview menu item")

-1. At this point, selecting the **URL** for the App Service on the Overview blade still results in an error being returned.
+1. At this point, selecting the **Default domain** for the App Service on the Overview blade still results in an error being returned.
 The error occurs because SQL Managed Instance has a private IP address in its VNet.
 To connect an application, you need to configure access to the VNet where Managed Instance is deployed, which you handle in the next exercise.

     ![An error screen is displayed because the application cannot connect to SQL MI within its private virtual network.](media/1.53.png "Web App error")